fabianingram/Team-Profile-Generator/team profile generator/team-profile-generator/README.md

 After cloning the repo and installing the required npm packages, use the command line to navigate to the root of the application and run `node index`.
 Follow prompts to add team members to your roster.
 Only one manager can be added per team.
 Your generated team roster page will be created in the `./dist` folder.

 ### Video Demo
-A video demonstration of the application can be found on here:https://github.com/deckiedevs/team-profile-generator.git
+A video demonstration of the application can be found on here:https://drive.google.com/file/d/1r_tKLZbqrsHLelRpPctSe3BJaI7aSWwG/viewScreenshots
-### Screenshots
 <img width="1290" alt="Screen Shot 2021-01-21 at 8 58 11 PM" src="https://user-images.githubusercontent.com/68198938/105445537-6f912900-5c2d-11eb-8d63-e5bc33e9e079.png">

 ## Tests